The Stepford Wives (1975 film): Plot

-Joanna later returns home and bludgeons Walter with a fire poker, demanding to know where their children were taken.
-He tells Joanna that the kids are at the Men's Association, after which Walter loses consciousness.
-Despite sensing that she will be the latest victim, Joanna sneaks into the mansion that houses the Men's Association, in hopes of finding her children.
-However, she is confronted by Dale, the operation's mastermind, who says that her children are really with Charmaine.
-He remotely locks the front door and asks her if she desires a flawless husband, explaining that the men of Stepford replace their wives "because they can", and that it is "perfect" for both the husband and the wife.
-He takes the poker away from her, at which point she screams and flees, eventually coming upon her own active but unfinished robot replica.
-Joanna is shocked into near-paralysis when she sees its black, empty eyes.
-The Joanna-replica smiles as it brandishes a nylon stocking and calmly approaches Joanna to strangle her as Dale looks on, confirming that the real wives have all been murdered.
+Joanna returns home and bludgeons Walter with a fire poker, demanding to know where their children were taken.
+He tells her that the kids are at the Men's Association.
+She sneaks into the mansion that houses the Men's Association.
+However, she is confronted by Dale, who says that her children are really with Charmaine.
+He remotely locks the front door, explaining that the men of Stepford replace their wives "because they can.”
+He takes the poker from her, at which point she flees, coming upon her own robot replica that calmly approaches her to strangle her.

 Some time later, the android Joanna placidly peruses the local supermarket among the other glamorously dressed wives.
-As the wives make their way through the store, they each vacantly greet one another, while an African American couple argue with each other about their recent move to Stepford (it is implied that the wife will be the next target of the Men's Association conspiracy).
-Finally, Joanna and Bobbie greet each other, and it becomes clear that this is the Joanna robot replica.
-The camera then pans in on Joanna's eyes signifying that the robot now has the eyes of its original human counterpart.
+As the wives make their way through the store, they vacantly greet one another, while an African American couple argue about their recent move to Stepford.
+The camera pans in on Joanna's eyes, signifying that the robot now has the eyes of its original human counterpart.

 During the end credits, photographs show a smiling Walter driving the family car and picking up his new "Stepford wife" from the supermarket with their children in the back seat as they become another "perfect" Stepford family.